bbmokhtari/django-translations/docs/reference/querysets.rst

       .. note::

-         Translating only affects the :attr:`translatable fields \
+         Translating only affects the :attr:`TranslatableMeta.fields \
          <translations.models.Translatable.TranslatableMeta.fields>` that have
          a translation.